MultivariateResidues: a Mathematica package for computing multivariate residues: Applications of multivariate residues

 \section{Applications of multivariate residues}

-In this section we give one application of multivariate residues, namely the computation of generalized-unitarity cuts.
-These are important in several contexts, for example unitarity calculations of loop amplitudes and the Grassmannian formulation of the S-matrix by Arkani-Hamed et al.
+In this section we give two applications of multivariate residues, namely the computation of generalized-unitarity cuts and the Cachazo-He-Yuan scattering equations.
+The former are important in several contexts, for example unitarity calculations of loop amplitudes and the Grassmannian formulation of the S-matrix by Arkani-Hamed et al.

 First we focus on unitarity calculations.
 To provide some context, let us consider a one-loop scattering amplitude in a generic gauge theory.
-From standard reduction techniques it can be shown that there is a finite basis of one-loop integrals in which the amplitude can be expanded,
+From standard reduction techniques it can be shown that there is a finite basis of one-loop integrals\footnote{To avoid any confusion, we emphasize that the above statement is that the basis of one-loop integrals is a finite set.
+On the other hand, the one-loop integrals themselves have ultraviolet and/or infrared divergences and must be regulated, for example by use of dimensional regularization.} in which the amplitude can be expanded \cite{Weinzierl:2006qs,Bern:2007dw,Ellis:2011cr},

 where $I_\Box, I_\triangle, I_\circ$ and $I_\multimap$ represent box, triangle, bubble and tadpole integrals, respectively.
 As all these integrals are known \cite{Bern:1994cg}, this decomposition reduces the computation of $A^{(1)}_n$ to the computation of the expansion coefficients.